 - “Minimum Creditable Coverage” – the essential health insurance benefits you need to avoid tax penalties in Massachusetts

 - “Affordability” – the cost of the essential health insurance benefits.
 Based on that cost, your income, the health insurance options available to you, or a special hardship, you may be exempt from the tax penalties.
 Use our Affordability Tool to predict your penalty risk.
-An official penalty determination will come later, when you file your 2018 state tax return.
+An official penalty determination will come later, when you file your annual state tax return.